Racial slur lobbed at Black supervisors draws rebuke from Dane County Board

 Stubbs, who represents parts of Madison in the state Assembly, is also facing criticism from legislative colleagues over the comments.

 State Sens.
-Kelda Roys, Melissa Agard and Dianne Hesselbein — all Madison-area Democrats — called on Stubbs to apologize , saying people of color and women who run for office should not have to face "racist or sexist language."
+Kelda Roys, Melissa Agard and Dianne Hesselbein — all Madison-area Democrats — called on Stubbs to apologize over Reese's comment, saying people of color and women who run for office should not have to face "racist or sexist language."

 "People who run for public office need thick skin and should be ready for criticism and disagreement," the three senators said.
 "It is absolutely appropriate to have any appointee go through a rigorous confirmation process, and it's irresponsible and divisive to suggest otherwise."